-Michelle Boudin is a reporter at WCNC-TV in Charlotte, N.C. specializing in investigative journalism and general assignment reporter.
+Michelle Boudin is the senior reporter at WCNC Charlotte, specializing in investigative journalism.
 She is a part of WCNC Charlotte's The Defenders investigative team.

-Michelle joined WCNC in December 2006 and quickly got involved in the Charlotte community, including joining the board of First Book Charlotte, an organization that gives books to underprivileged kids.
+Michelle joined WCNC in December 2006 and quickly got involved in the Charlotte community, including actively working with non-profits across the region and joining the board of First Book Charlotte, an organization that gives books to underprivileged kids.

 A South Florida native, Michelle enjoys traveling, taking her shelter dog to the park and rooting for her Florida Gators.

 Before coming to WCNC, Michelle worked as an anchor and reporter in Asheville, North Carolina, at WLOS and was an anchor and reporter for WALB-TV in Albany, Georgia.